Beznet/11ty-blog-site/pages/home.md

 ---
 # Welcome!

 This site is currently under construction.
 Before I learned proper web development I just whipped up a quick Wordpress site to start blogging my coding journey.
-Well, now Im a little more savvy and will be using Netlify and some more fancy features in the near future.
+Well, now Im a little more savvy and will be using some more fancy features in the near future.

 If you somehow got here before the site was finished, please visit [bennettdungan.com](https://www.bennettdungan.com)